jakehuang03/bookbot/doc/TechnicalDocumentation.md

 - `def localcall(paragraphs, question)`:
   - **Purpose**: Integrate document preparation, system templating, and messaging payload creation for the Chat GPT Turbo API using the DaVinci model.
 - `def localcall2(paragraphs, question)`:
-  - **Purpose**: Define a local language model and prepare documents for the Chat GPT Turbo API with gpt4all.
+  - **Purpose**: Define a local language model and prepare documents for the local model's API with gpt4all.